The publisher’s way to go from surviving to thriving.

 * Total transparency with simple mathematical instruments to validate log-level data.
 Every data request and every impression can be validated which leads to outstanding transparency and eliminates fraud.

-* Securely anonymised GDPR compliant data is provided explicitly by individuals without risks for identity reverse-engineering.
+* Securely anonymised GDPR-compliant data is provided explicitly by individuals without risks for identity reverse-engineering.

 * Fantastic anonymised insights allow websites and apps to deliver the demanded personalised experience for the audience.

 Finally, the way for fair competition with tech giants is opened.
 Publishers don’t need to accept unsecured practices for their own users as the only way to survive.
 Instead of just surviving, it can be a time to thrive for publishers.
-Undervalued traffic from small and mid-sized publishers finally can be rewarded while gaining respectful ad dollars.
+Undervalued traffic from small and mid-sized publishers can finally be rewarded while gaining respectful ad dollars.

 That doesn’t mean that we put publishers in a limited position, they can keep using all the popular ad-tech tools as before.
 We just claim users who are under myGaru protection will keep far away from the wild west world of ‘modern ad tech’.

 The main thing is that myGaru while delivering the treasure of benefits to publishers, will enhance our users' rights and deliver the desired user experience.
-Perfectly funded favourite websites and apps are free for use and give a secured personalised experience.
+Perfectly funded favourite websites and apps are free for use and give a secure personalised experience.
 This is how we see a better tomorrow for the user-centric digital world.